 Be it a bag, a sofa or a stunning pair of leather shoes, when you purchased the leather item, you have made an investment that can last a lifetime.
 It could be the charming sofa that you have always wanted to complete your home with or a statement piece to match your fashionable outfit, leather is clearly a luxurious material that will still look amazing even as it ages.
 Leather exudes a sense of character, a showcase of what the item has been through as time went by.

-To ensure that the brilliant legacy that you have planned in mind to leave for this world would happen, you will first need to take good care of your new piece, especially when you are living in Singapore, where the humidity level can get rather high at times.
+To ensure that the brilliant legacy that you have planned in mind to leave for this world would happen, you will first need to take good care of your new piece, especially when you are living in this country, where the humidity level can get rather high at times.

 A Master Plan